 - Limit caffeine and alcohol

 Scientists have found that exposure to light can help boost mood and ease the symptoms of depression.
 For a long time, though, they believed that so-called “light therapy” was helpful only in people suffering from SAD.
-But in a recent study, they found that light can help in major depression, too.
+However, in a recent study, they found that light can help in major depression too.

-Researchers tested light therapy and anti-depressants in patients with major depressive disorder, and found that light therapy together with anti-depressants created significant improvements, and that light therapy alone was actually more effective than antidepressants alone!
+Researchers tested light therapy and antidepressants in patients with major depressive disorder and found that light therapy, together with antidepressants, created significant improvements and that light therapy alone was more effective than antidepressants alone.

 Some of the benefits of journaling include:

-- Helps you track symptoms you may be experiencing so that you can recognize any patterns that may exist, or triggers, and better control them in the future.
+- Helps you track symptoms you may be experiencing so that you can recognize any patterns, or triggers, that may exist and control them better in the future

-“Journaling allows you to dialogue with parts of your psyche that are frozen in time,” Laurie Nadel, psychotherapist, told WebMD.
+“Journaling allows you to dialogue with parts of your psyche that are frozen in time,” psychotherapist Laurie Nadel told WebMD.
 “It allows you to tap into deeper reserves of creativity and problem-solving.
 By keeping a journal, you can get a flash of knowing and awareness that you haven’t seen before.”

-It will help if you record symptoms you experience, and include information such as what you were doing, what time of day it was, and anything else that strikes you as important.
+It will help if you record symptoms you experience and include information like what you were doing, what time of day it was and anything else that strikes you as important.
 Use your journal as a way to detect what’s going on in your head and your heart, so you can learn how to help yourself feel better.

-Both vitamin D and B vitamins have research behind them as being helpful in depression.
-Studies have found, for example, that depressed patients often have low levels of folate and vitamin B12, to the point that researchers suggested treatment with 800 micrograms of folic acid daily, along with 1 mg (1,000 mcg) of vitamin B12 daily to improve outcomes.
+Vitamin D and the B-complex vitamins have research behind them as being helpful in depression.
+Studies have found, for example, that depressed patients often have low levels of folate and vitamin B12, to the point that researchers suggested treatment with 800 micrograms of folic acid daily, along with 1 milligram (1,000 mcg) of vitamin B12 daily to improve outcomes.